paymill/paymill-documentation/guides/introduction/payment-processing.html.md

 ## 4. Refunding Payments

-The purchaser’s credit card is not charged again after the PAYMILL [subscription](/guides/introduction.subscriptions.html) has been cancelled.
+The purchaser's credit card is not charged again after the PAYMILL [subscription](/guides/introduction.subscriptions.html) has been cancelled.
 This also means that any additional payment charges for past purchases will normally not be refunded either.

 If you would like to refund a payment, you can find each payment in your [Merchant Centre](http://app.paymill.com) and initiate a refund order there.
 You can find the technical details in the [API reference](/API).